shrinerb/shrine-url/README.md

 photo.image.delete   # No-op
 ```

-Uploading this cached file to permanent storage will download the file from the
-URL.
+The custom URL can be saved to `id`, and `#url` will simply read that field.
+When this `Shrine::UploadedFile` is uploaded to another storage (e.g. permanent
+storage), if the storage doesn't support upload from URL the file will simply
+be downloaded from the custom URL, just like for any other storage.

 ## Use cases